|L'Arche de Noe||Self Catering||Friday||2||4||2||Two folding beds|

-Entire property for up to 4 guests (2 additional folding beds available to accomodate up to 6 short term).
+Entire property for up to 4 guests (there are 2 additional folding beds available to accommodate up to 6 short term).
 Useful stopover for the South of France or Le Mans.

 Rural location close to Camembert and World War II denouement sites with 1 of 4 remaining tiger tanks nearby.
 Good for day trips by car to the Normandy landing beaches.
 Also useful stopover for the South of France or Le Mans.

-There is a downstairs tv with Sky box (no card), dvd player and cd player as well as a tv in the main bedroom.
-We have left a huge supply of English dvd's and cd's for you to play, as well as books and a few games.
-There is the best wi-fi we can purchase in the area.
+There is a downstairs TV with Sky box (no card), DVD player and CD player as well as a TV in the main bedroom.
+We have left a supply of English DVDs and CDs for you to play, as well as books and a few games.
+There is the best WiFi we can purchase in the area.

 *We are happy to accommodate short stays or different arrival days if the cottage is free- please ask.*

 Open plan living room/kitchen.
-The kitchen is well equipped with microwave, range-style gas hob and oven, fridge with ice box, separate freezer, toaster, blender, ice bucket, oyster shucking knife, snail platters/holders/pins, steak knives, cooking knives which cut and a can opener which works (at least at the time of posting, November 2018).
+The kitchen is well equipped with microwave, range-style gas hob and oven, fridge-freezer, toaster, stick blender, ice bucket, oyster shucking knife, snail platters/holders/pins, steak knives, cooking knives which cut and a can opener which works (at least at the time of posting, June 2019).

 Open plan living room/kitchen.
 Plus dining area in sun lounge as above.

 Two large bedrooms: double with en suite shower and handbasin, twin bedded with handbasin.